 As a new parent, you’ll also need to think about protecting your family in case anything happens to you.
 For example, if your family depends on your income, they could be in serious financial trouble if you’re unable to work.
 Consider disability income insurance, which can help replace a portion of your income if you become too sick or injured to work.
 Even if your employer offers basic disability income insurance, you may want to consider supplementing that coverage with an additional policy that will help protect you and your family, both now and well into the future.

-In addition, a life insurance policy is a good way to help guarantee the people you leave behind will receive financial protection after you’re gone.3 If you have coverage through your employer, but suspect it’s not enough, seek advice from an established financial representative.
+In addition, a life insurance policy is a good way to help guarantee the people you leave behind will receive financial protection after you’re gone.3 If you have coverage through your employer, but suspect it’s not enough, seek guidance from an established financial representative.

 Adoption is a viable option for any family, but there are unique costs involved — some related to the adoption process itself and some related to the needs of the child.
 With proper planning and protection, adopting a child can be what it’s meant to be — one of life’s most fulfilling experiences.

 Stay at the forefront